percona/percona-postgresql-operator/source/TLS.rst

 Transport Layer Security (TLS)
 ******************************

-The Percona Distribution for PostgreSQL Operator uses Transport Layer Security (TLS) cryptographic protocol for the following types of communication:
+The |operator| uses Transport Layer Security
+(TLS) cryptographic protocol for the following types of communication:

 * Internal - communication between PostgreSQL instances in the cluster